loveflora/loveflora/README.md

 Hi, Everyone.
 Welcome to my GitHub ! </br>
 I'm so glad to meet you.
 This is Sehwa Kim 👋🏻 </br>
-I want to be a front-end developer with a background as a nurse. </br>
+I want to be a Front-End Developer with a background as a nurse. </br>
 I enjoy learning, helping each other, and growing steadily. </br>
 Not only that, I like to be challenged, so I'm trying various fields with an open mind, including IT (Front-End, Back-End) and medicine 🧠  </br>
 I like to documenting things that I realized or learned, so I update my blog at least once a week ✍🏻